-by LMH was born on a day when I needed a few days away from writing.
+by LH was born on a day when I needed a few days away from writing.
 Painting became the perfect outlet.
 It was a way to clear my mind while still staying creative.
 What began as a personal reset quickly grew.
 I entered a neighborhood art show, then started creating cards for family and friends.
 In those early painting sessions, I noticed all the imperfections, and instead of hiding them, I chose to embrace them.
 I began outlining the flaws with squiggly lines, and that distinctive style eventually became my signature.
-You can explore some of my artwork in a virtual gallery created by my brother, Brad Hamilton, through his company Creative Spins. * Please Note: * I am not a photographer, so the colors in the paintings may appear slightly different from the originals.
-The watercolor paper is white, not greyish or yellow as shown.
+You can explore some of my artwork in a virtual gallery created by my brother, Brad Hamilton, through his company Creative Spins.

-SWEET TREATS COLLECTION
+SWEET TREATS Collection

 CAKE IS ALWAYS A GOOD IDEA

-9×12 original $160
+9×12 original $110

 BLUEBERRY PIE

-9×12 original $160
+9×12 original $110

 FRUIT TART

-9×12 original $160
+9×12 original $110

-FLOWER COLLECTION
+FLORAL COLLECTION

 POCKET FULL OF POPPIES